A Simple Guide on The Liquidation Process of a Company

 - Do not hide company assets with a view to selling them at a later date for personal gain.

-For advice and help with your Company Voluntary Arrangement, call 0800 054 6590 to speak to one of our licensed insolvency practitioners, email us at [email protected] or request a call back
+For advice and help with your financial difficulties, call 0800 054 6590 to speak to one of our licensed insolvency practitioners, email us at [email protected] or request a call back

 It’s a common misconception that liquidating a company automatically disbars its directors from setting up other businesses.
 This is not the case.
 It could actually prove to be the new beginning you need to create a successful business.